-Figure BET-3.
+Figure BET-4.
 Majuro plot summarising the results for each of the models in the structural uncertainty grid.
 The plots represent estimates of stock status in terms of spawning biomass depletion and fishing mortality.
 The red zone represents spawning biomass levels lower than the agreed limit reference point, which is marked with the solid black line.
 The orange region is for fishing mortality greater than FMSY (FMSY is marked with the black dashed line).
-The points represent SBrecent/SBF=0, where SBrecent is the mean SB over 2012-2015, and the colours depict the models in the grid with the 10°N and 20°N regional structures.
+In the upper panel, the points represent SBrecent/SBF=0, where SBrecent is the mean SB over 2012-2015.
+In the lower panel, the points represent SBlatest/SBF=0, where SBlatest is from 2015.
+In both panels the colours depict the models in the grid with the 10°N and 20°N regional structures.

-Figure BET-4.
-Majuro plot summarising the results for each of the models in the structural uncertainty grid.
-The plots represent estimates of stock status in terms of spawning biomass depletion and fishing mortality.
-The red zone represents spawning potential levels lower than the agreed limit reference point, which is marked with the solid black line.
-The orange region is for fishing mortality greater than FMSY (FMSY is marked with the black dashed line).
-The points represent SBlatest/SBF=0.
-The colours depict the models in the grid with the 10°N and 20°N regional structures.